 How do I find a part-time job?

-Part-time jobs are a great way to earn money and gain valuable experience while you are at university.
+A part-time job is a great way to earn money and gain valuable experience while you are at University.
 We support you by advertising vacancies, supporting your search, and getting you through the application process.
-On this page, you’ll find advice and sources of part-time jobs, as well as some important legal information about the hours you can work and legal minimum wage.
+On this page, you’ll find advice and sources of part-time jobs, as well as some important legal information about the hours you can work on a student visa.

 Where are part-time jobs advertised?

 Handshake is the place to search for part-time and campus jobs.
 These will generally be opportunities with employers we already have relationships with and who are looking for Hallam students to fill their roles.